 Changes that resulted from recalculations to the state-level estimates are the same as those presented in Section 5.1 of the national Inventory (page 5-10), given that improvements in the national Inventory will lead directly to improvements in the quality of state-level estimates as well.
-In particular, consistent with the national Inventory, EPA updated the GWP for calculating CO2 equivalent emissions of CH4 (from 25 to 28) to reflect the 100-year GWP values provided in the AR5 (IPCC 2013).
-The previous national Inventory used 100-year GWP values provided in the AR4.
-This update was applied across the entire time series.
+In particular, consistent with the national Inventory, EPA updated the 2021 estimates that had been previously calculated using a simplified method to use the complete method consistent with the full time series.